tylercroberts/paprika2notion/README.md

 # Contribution

 There are a number of ways to contribute to paprika2notion.

 - Check out open Issues and submit a PR to resolve one
   - if you don't want to submit a PR, feel free to join the discussion on these issues anyways!
 - Use the tool and make improvements to solve your pain points
   - Find something annoying?
 We'd love your help fixing it!
-Anything that could make this a more seamless tool.
+Anything that could make this a more seamless tool is probably welcome.
+  -

-- Some planned items that you're free to take a stab at first:
+- Some planned items that you're free to take a stab at before I get to them:
   - Automatically create appropriate Database/Page/Schema in Notion from tool
   - Automatically add all ingredient relations
     - If ingredient doesn't exist, create an appropriate one

 - Just ask!
 Feel free to reach out to me and ask if there's anything you can do to help with the project.
 Almost certainly we have some backlog items.

+With any pull request, please include at minimum:
+- Doc strings for any major functions/methods.
+- a test case walkthrough.

+If you're feeling especially helpful create a test using pytest and run it with `cov` after your changes.